rabbitmq/ra/docs/internals/COMPACTION.md

 #### Alternative snapshot install procedure

 * Sender begins with sending negotiating which live indexes are needed.
+It is probably sufficient for the receiver to return it's `last_applied` index and the sender will send all sparse entries after that index
 * Then it proceeds to send the live indexes _before_ the snapshot (so in it's natural order if you like).
 * The receiving ra process then writes these commands to the WAL as normal but